Login Sign in

 Skip To

 While unpleasant to think about, the reality is that worms are quite common in dogs.
-In a recent study, intestinal parasites like hookworms and whipworms were found in more than 20 percent of dogs and 85 percent of dog parks across the United States (1).
+In a recent study, researchers found intestinal parasites in more than 20 percent of dogs and 85 percent of dog parks across the U.S. [1].

-The good news is that it’s easy to treat worms in dogs and protect your canine companion against future infections.
-There are several dewormers for dogs available on the market that can be used to get rid of worms.
-There are also long-term parasite control products that are effective against multiple types of worms and can be used year-round.
+The good news?
+It’s easy to treat worms in dogs and protect your canine companion against future infections.
+There are several dewormers for dogs available on the market you can use to get rid of worms.
+Also, several long-term parasite control products exist to protect dogs from worms year-round.

 Here’s a sneak peek at the top vet-approved dog dewormers that made our list.